maxmind/MaxMind-DB-Writer-perl/README.md

-MaxMind IPDB is a binary. file format that stores data indexed by IP address subnets (IPv4 or IPv6).
+MaxMind IPDB is a binary file format that stores data indexed by IP address subnets (IPv4 or IPv6).

 This repository contains the spec for the format, tools for creating MaxMind